Catahoula Leopard Dog Breed Summary

 |Other Names||Catahoula Leopard Dog, Catahoula Hog Dog, Catahoula Cur, Louisiana Catahoula Cur, Leopard Dogs|

-These doggies have incredible stamina and energy so need to be with a family that will cater to their needs.
-Whether they be working, companion dogs or purely pets.
-They are very alert dogs and will let their 'hoomans' know about any suspicious behaviour, meaning they make excellent watchdogs.
+These dogs have incredible stamina and energy so need to be with a family that will cater to their needs.
+Whether they are working, companion dogs or purely pets.
+They are very alert and will let their 'hoomans' know about any suspicious behaviour, meaning they make excellent watchdogs.
 They love to be around people and additionally get on well with children, potentially even cats!
-They do get on with other doggies but if you're planning on getting another, we do recommend you get one of the opposite sex.
-They have very high energy and need at least one hour of intense exercise everyday so, if you don't already lead an active lifestyle, the Catahoula Leopard Dog probably isn't the breed for you.
-However, for the right family, they make fantastic pets!
+They do get on with other dogs but if you're planning on getting another, we do recommend you get one of the opposite sex.
+They have very high energy and need at least one hour of intense exercise every day so, if you don't already lead an active lifestyle, the Catahoula Leopard Dog probably isn't the breed for you.

 The Catahoula originated in Louisiana somewhere near the Catahoula Lake.
 The name Catahoula is thought to have been taken from the Choctaw Indian word for “lake”.
 Regardless of what the name means and where it came from, the Catahoula Leopard Dog certainly lives up to the “leopard” part of his name.
 With a coat that is speckled all over in multiple different colours, it isn’t difficult to understand why this breed took on that particular name.